 Although corneal disease resulting from hereditary factors, like dystrophies, cannot be prevented, vision can often be preserved through early detection and treatment.
 Reviewing your family’s ocular health history is helpful in looking for hereditary conditions, and regular eye exams are important for detecting eye diseases at their earliest stages.

 The risk of infectious corneal disease caused by bacteria and viruses can be reduced by protecting the eye from injury, such as wearing safety glasses during sports or work and limiting physical contact with people who have contagious forms of conjunctivitis (pink eye).
 Avoid sharing eye makeup, contact lens solution, lens cases, and eye drops with people who are infected.
 Wearing contact lenses can increase people’s susceptibility to serious corneal infections, so it’s of the utmost importance to properly clean contact lenses as directed by your eye doctor.

 The Cornea Team at Ophthalmic Consultants of the Capital Region

-Dr. Singh will work with a team of our optometrists and general ophthalmologists to manage all levels of corneal disease, providing the latest technology in advanced clinical treatments and surgical procedures.
+Our surgeons work with a team of our optometrists and general ophthalmologists to manage all levels of corneal disease, providing the latest technology in advanced clinical treatments and surgical procedures.
 Our team is committed to helping you attain your best possible vision and slowing or stopping the corneal disease in order to preserve as much of your vision as possible through the use of advanced treatments.

-Meet Our Cornea Specialist
+Meet Our Cornea Specialists